complexgenome/complexgenome.github.io/index.md

 I've had opportunity to work and learn in different research domains: bacterial, phylogenetics, population level, cancer.

 I gained experience in microboiomics and bacterial genomics at George Washington University (GWU), Washington DC.
 I developed pipeline for genome assembly, MLST for bacterial genomics.
 For microbiomics I was responsible for developing an in-house pipeline for Illumina 300bp reads for V3-V4 region.
 I curated database to classify taxanomy at species-level for human nasal and genital microbiome.
 I acquired skills in human genetics at Columbia University Medical Center, New York, USA.
-I conducted research in Alzheimer's Disease (AD) in Caribbean Hispanics (CH), perfomed population/genome-wide analysis (GWAS).
+I conducted research in Alzheimer's Disease (AD) in the context of Caribbean Hispanics (CH) ethnicity, where perfomed population/genome-wide analysis (GWAS), developed PRS (polygenic risk score) and bioinformatics analyses pipeline .

 **Interests**:
 In my free time I enjoy walking with my dog, working out (weights and swimming), doing yoga.
 If time permits I read books of varied genres.